AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ## Reporting {#acs-gs-marketers-reporting}

+Adobe Campaign provides a set of [reporting tools](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/analytics/reports/gs-reporting){target="_blank"}.
+As an administrator, you can create and configure reports to share with other Campaign users.

 Adobe Campaign suite of reporting tools provides valuable insights into the effectiveness of your marketing efforts, allowing you to optimize your campaigns for maximum impact.
 Learn more in the [Reporting documentation](../../v8/reporting/gs-reports.md).

-In addition, for emails, Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
+In addition, aligned with the Adobe Campaign Standard experience, the Dynamic Reporting is available to you in Campaign v8, for your email deliveries.
+Itprovides fully customizable and real-time reports to measure the impact of your marketing activities.
 It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
-See the [Dynamic reporting documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/reporting/get-started-reporting){target="_blank"}
+Learn more in the [Dynamic reporting documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/reporting/get-started-reporting){target="_blank"}

 >[!AVAILABILITY]
 >